When and How to Downsize

 Posted by Larry Dean

-With roughly 10,000 Baby Boomers turning 65 EVERY day, and about 10,000 more crossing that threshold every day for the next 19 years, a very large segment of our population will start downsizing.
+With roughly 10,000 Baby Boomers turning 65 EVERY day, and about 10,000 more crossing that threshold every day for the next 20 or so years, a very large segment of our population will start downsizing.
 The children are out of the nest, and those personal possessions once thought of as being indespensible are now no longer a necessity.

 In many cases, it is difficult to find the right home for valued items.
 All of a sudden you discover your children or grandchildren are not interested in taking your collections of cookie jars, silver plated serving pieces, china sets, crystal, china hutches or even paintings or other artwork you no longer need.
 They have value; however, they don't captivate the next family generation's attention like they did for you.
 Or, simply face the fact, your family members may already have all the furniture and decor they can handle in what is often a smaller home than yours.

 The same dilemma is often true when you lose a loved one.
 Many times the reason you have held onto certain items was your partner's love of those items, and that person is no longer there to enjoy those things that you only held onto to please your departed mate.